 Transmission of IBK

-The disease occurs sporadically or outbreaks in cattle throughout the world, and youngs are more susceptible than adults.
+The disease occurs sporadically or outbreaks in cattle throughout the world, and the young are more susceptible than adults.
 The disease occurs in most countries of the world and is most common in summer and autumn when flies and dust are abundant.
 The grass is long, as the transmission is through these agents contaminated by the ocular discharges of infected animals.
-Dry, dusty environmental conditions, shipping stress, bright sunlight, and irritants such as pollens, grasses, and flies tend to predispose to and to exacerbate the disease.
+Dry, dusty environmental conditions, shipping stress, bright sunlight, and irritants such as pollens, grasses, and flies tend to predispose to and exacerbate the disease.